Highlights Of The Program

 • Understanding commercial durability, including shelf life, on-seed viability, field persistence, and multi-location trial validation

-• Learning how microbial nitrogen solutions reduce synthetic N needs while supporting yield, MRV alignment, and scalable adoption
+• Learning how microbial nitrogen solutions reduce synthetic N needs while supporting yield and scalable adoption

 Q&A SESSION ON SCALING N-FIXING MICROBIAL SEED TREATMENTS